 Better understanding the contexts that lead to individual roles within networks could be really helpful to applied ecology and understanding co-evolutionary cascades.
 We identified three likely ways that shrub density facilitates by combining classic pollinator observations with an individual-based network approach.

 Tables & Figures

 Table 1: List of foundation species, number of observation, traits and visitation rate.
+OK